 While many of our jobs are rudimentary, they provide valuable life skills for both the inexperienced and veteran worker.
 The team building, problem solving, and group dynamic processes learned will translate productively in many other situations.

 If we can approach whatever task is assigned with the view that we’re making an offering of service to our guests and to each other, our work becomes more meaningful.

 Full-Time: 40 hours per week (usually five to 6 days) plus attendance at weekly department meetings.

 Length of Stay

 All volunteer and Karma Yoga is considered a free donation.
 A certificate of completion showing you have worked with a cooperative, farming, and holistic educational program and residential community will be provided at the end of your stay if all prerequisites are satisfactory and complete.
 Educational programs participated in are separate for certification purposes.

 1. Full time: Receive a 50% discount on the current monthly rate for camping and or dorm annex housing options, as available, on a first come basis.
 Housing must be paid 30 days in advance of arrival.
 Camping (staff must bring their own tents and necessary camping gear).
-Yurts and/or Domes, simply furnished may be available at extra cost, with shared bath and kitchen facility.
+Shelters, simply furnished may be available at extra cost, with shared bath and kitchen facility.
 Dorms and or dorm annex spaces/ rooms are limited to returning staff and managerial staff.
-Travel trailor or motorized camper space is limited and must be pre-approved.
+Travel trailer or motorized camper space is limited and must be pre-approved.
 For housing cost go to: Housing

 Meals and or food are not included.
 However, on-site volunteers may participate in our standard meal plan at a discount.
 All volunteers are expected to assist in meal planning and preparation as part of the learning and service process.